What Happens to 401k When You Quit?

 Get Access to Our Understanding Your 401k Guide

 The cause is easy to understand; leaving an employer is a complicated enough proposition.
 When you leave your job, most people are too emotionally drained to worry about their 401k account.
-When they land somewhere, they’re just thankful and ready to sink their teeth into a new chapter of their life.
-The old 401k account is part of the “old” chapter, and therefore, is too often neglected.

-The numbers here are extraordinary.
-It’s common for workers to move from one employer to the next every two or three years.
-Someone in their mid-40s could easily have worked for five to seven employers and left behind a 401k account each time they moved.
 One estimate puts the total of orphaned 401ks at more than $1 trillion on a national level.
 In fact, it’s not uncommon for these accounts to represent 2/3rds or more of someone’s retirement portfolio.
 That’s a lot of money to ignore, which poses some significant problems.
-Fully understanding the benefits of your 401k account and learning about the options available to you is key to maintaining your retirement nest egg.
-Let’s look at what actually happens in your 401k when you quit your job.

 You Could Be Paying Outrageous Fees

-On the surface, your old 401k plan might seem great.
-It may even include a lot of fancy bells-and-whistles.
-However, there is a very real possibility that your old employer threw in those bells-and-whistles without adding any real benefits.
-On top of that, your old employer could be using your money to pay for those.
-What do we mean by that?
 Well, every 401k is provided by some firm – typically an insurance company or mainline brokerage firm – and they can charge fairly hefty administrative fees, commissions, and service charges to maintain the plan.
 In most plans, those fees are being paid by the participants in some form of direct and indirect charges.

-You May Not Have The Best Investment Options
+You May Not Have the Best Investment Options

-Even if the fees are reasonable, your orphaned 401k offers only limited investment options.
-By their very nature, 401ks cannot provide access to every investment option available in the market.
 Instead, someone at your old employer (typically HR) or someone in the insurance company’s or broker’s back office decided which investment funds you could use.
-Leaving your money in an old 401k is leaving your money to the whims of the least common denominator in that process.
+Leaving your money in an old 401k is leaving your money to the whims of the lowest common denominator in that process.

 You May Lose Early Withdrawal Options

-This is one of those risks you may not see until it’s too late.
-One of the many benefits of 401k plans is that they often allow “employed” participants an option to borrow funds or make early withdrawals.
-401k plans usually provide a loan option where you can borrow from your own account without penalty or tax.
-But this option is only available to you if you’re still employed.
-When you are still employed, you may be able to actually withdraw funds without penalty if you’re at least 55.
+401k plans usually provide a loan option allowing you to borrow from your own account without penalty or tax.
+However, this option is only available to you if you’re still employed.
+When you are still employed, you may be able to withdraw funds without penalty if you’re at least 55.
 But once you’ve left employment, these options disappear.

 You’re Making Life More Complicated

 Every 401k has its own specific rules, its own options, its own statements, its own online protocols, its own beneficiary forms, etc. Keeping separate 401k accounts means you have to keep up to date on all the particulars of each plan.
 That’s just adding more bureaucratic misery on top.
-Deciding what happens to your 401k when you quit your job is hard enough on its own.
-If you find that properly managing one account is challenging, think about how much more difficult managing several will be.

 It will be almost impossible to maintain a consistent investment strategy across multiple 401ks at multiple providers.
 For example, let’s say that you decide a 50%/50% split between stocks and bonds is ideal for your portfolio.
 If you have multiple 401k accounts, you’ll need to make sure that each of them is split 50%/50% to maintain that allocation across the entire portfolio.
-And what happens if one account has grown to the point where it’s 60%/40%, and another has become 30%/70%.
-If the values of those accounts are significantly different, it becomes a nightmare to determine what to sell and what to buy in each account in order to attain the 50%/50% split in our example.

-See our blog post on “Stocks and Bonds Diversification.
+See our blog post on “Stocks and Bonds Diversification.“

 Your Old Employer Might Become Unstable

-If your old employer goes under, it will be a royal pain to access your retirement funds.
-You’ll get the money eventually, but that could be a long time.
 An even bigger concern occurs if your old 401k account contains a large amount of the old employer’s stock.
-If you own shares of your old employer and that employer gets into trouble, undoubtedly, the price of that stock will decrease, perhaps plummeting if a bankruptcy filing is needed.
+If you own shares of your old employer and that employer gets into trouble, undoubtedly, the price of that stock will decrease.
+It may plummet if a bankruptcy filing is needed.

-What Happens To The Money In My 401k If I Quit My Job?
+What Happens to the Money in My 401k if I Quit My Job?

 Fortunately, you do have options.
 Here are the four basic options for dealing with your old 401k plan: